piolonrqz/Capstone-ALLY/Ally-FinetuneRAG/readme.md

 # Ally-FinetuneRAG

 RAG (Retrieval-Augmented Generation) and Context Classification feature for the ALLY Legal Assistant chatbot.
-This is a submodule of the main Spring Boot + Vite React project.
+This is a submodule of the main ALLY project.

 ## Features